The most popular Mexican food: 35 authentic dishes

 This is one of the most popular Mexican desserts and, I am going to dare say that it possibly belongs to pre-Hispanic times.
 Why?

-This is the end of my list of the most popular Mexican dishes but I am sure you have guessed already that the Mexican dishes are not limited to this post.
+This is the end of my list of the most popular Mexican dishes, but I am sure you have guessed already that the Mexican dishes are not limited to this post.
 We have so many plates that we can fill an encyclopedia.